Utter Madness: Track listing

 The timings for each track were a few seconds shorter on the album's original release in 1986 as each track began over the fade-out of the previous one.
 The 2003 reissue restored each track to its full length with a short interval between tracks.
-When originally issued in 1986 the single version of "The Sweetest Girl" and the remixed version of "Victoria Gardens" were used: these were replaced with the album versions when Utter Madness was remastered and reissued in 2003.
+When originally issued in 1986 the single version of "Sweetest Girl" and the remixed version of "Victoria Gardens" were used: these were replaced with the album versions when Utter Madness was remastered and reissued in 2003.